steinar-flatland/mdfmt/docs/user/Glossary.md

 ## target path

-a path that [Mdfmt](#mdfmt) is being asked to process, specified on the command line as an absolute or relative path indicating either an individual [Markdown](#markdown) (`.md`) file or a directory.
+the path that [Mdfmt](#mdfmt) is being asked to process, optionally specified on the command line as either an absolute path or relative path.
+When omitted from the command line, it defaults to the [current working directory](#current-working-directory).
 When a relative path, it is relative to the [current working directory](#current-working-directory).
-If a directory as opposed to a specific file, it means to process the [Markdown](#markdown) files in the directory (and optionally subdirectories depending on the `-r, --recursive` option).
-If the _target path_ is not specified, it defaults to the [current working directory](#current-working-directory).
+The _target path_ indicates either an individual [Markdown](#markdown) (`.md`) file or a directory.
+If an individual file, it means only that file should be processed.
+If a directory, it means to process the files in that directory, and in subdirectories too if the `-r --recursive` option is specified.

 ## target directory

-The directory of the [target path](#target-path).
-There are two cases:
+The directory of the [target path](#target-path):

 - If the [target path](#target-path) indicates a specific [Markdown](#markdown) (`.md`) file, then the _target directory_ is the directory containing this specific file.
 - If the [target path](#target-path) indicates a directory, then the _target directory_ and [target path](#target-path) are one and the same.